-As the amount of aerosol in the atmosphere increases, obviously so does the percent of the signal which is attributed to aerosol.
-Eventually, an increase in aerosol will result in little change or negative change to the aerosol measurement vectors typically used in aerosol retrievals.
-These measurement vectors are a similar quantity to the percentage fraction of aerosol signal, except the fraction is performed in log-space.
+Initially as the amount of aerosol in the atmosphere increases, so does the percent of the signal which is attributed to aerosol.
+However, eventually an increase in aerosol will result in little change or negative change to the aerosol measurement vectors typically used in aerosol retrievals.
+These measurement vectors are a similar quantity to the percentage fraction of aerosol signal, except the fraction is performed in log-space has the advantage of noted where a loss of sensitivity area where a loss of aerosol sensitivity is occurring due to the atmosphere no longer being optically thin which results In .
 The measurement vectors shown in Figure 5 are similar to the measurement vectors used by Bourassa et al. (2007) except the short wavelength normalization has been removed.
 In Figure 5, the background aerosol profile is successively scaled to higher values and the aerosol measurement vector is calculated for each scaled valued.
 These simulations are performed with a SZA of 60o and SSA of 45o and with an albedo of zero.
 In all cases the measurement vector increases as the aerosol load is increased until a maximum value is reached.
-For example, for the scalar, horizontal, and vertical polarization this occurs at a scale factor of approximately 10, 11, and 8, respectively, at 25 km tangent altitude.
+For example, for the total scalar, horizontal, and vertical polarization this occurs at a scale factor of approximately 10, 11, and 8, respectively, at 25 km tangent altitude.
 As the aerosol loading is further increased from this point the measurement vector starts to decrease in value representing the maximum aerosol extinction for which that each polarization has sensitivity.
 Furthermore, a negative measurement vector is noted for lower altitudes.
 The loss of signal is due to the larger fraction of attenuation of the solar radiance over the increased aerosol scattering as the extinction coefficient approaches these large values (see Bourassa et al., 2007 for a more detailed explanation).
 This eventually leads to an aerosol loading limit beyond which retrievals are not possible.
-At shorter wavelengths, the best range of aerosol loading sensitivities is found for the horizontal polarization, followed by the scalar case.
+At shorter wavelengths, the best range of aerosol loading sensitivities is found for the horizontal polarization, followed by the total scalar case.
 However, for longer wavelengths (i.e. 1500 nm) the measurement vectors do not reach a peak value even at a scaling factor of 20 for all three polarization cases.

 When considering the orientation of linear polarization for an instrument design there is no clear choice when it comes to sensitivity.
 Both the horizontal and vertical linear polarization are valid choices depending on the instrument and orbit of the mission in question.
-The vertical polarization provides the best sensitivity to aerosol in the forward and backward scattering cases but should be avoided if any substantial fraction of the measurements are to be made near scattering angle of 90o for the proposed orbit.
+The vertical polarization provides the best sensitivity to aerosol in the forward and back scattering cases but should be avoided if any substantial fraction of the measurements are to be made near scattering angle of 90o for the proposed orbit.
 In terms of sensitivity, the horizontal polarization is preferable since overall signal levels are higher and generally a larger range of aerosol loading is detectable.

 4.2 Retrievals